1. The Vijayanagara Empire was founded in ___________.

 Explanation: He built this temple with Ramayana scenes carved on its walls.

-91. The Vitthala temple at Hampi is famous for:
+91. The Vitthala temple at Hampi is famous for___________.

 A) Bronze idols